SeifullahA/Twitter-clone/README.md

 ## Installation

-No need to install any software just open html.
+* No need to install any software just open index.html.

 ## User Story
 * Users can post tweets.